 Slam Poetry & The Dynamic Combination of Creative Writing & Performance

-This lens of perception has everything to do with a student reaching their full potential.
-Perception is the lens that students filter their expectations.
+The lens of perception has everything to do with a student reaching their full potential.
+Perception is the lens that students filter their expectations, their hopes and dreams.
 I had an opportunity recently to teach slam poetry to middle school students for a week; it was a powerful experience that I’d like to share with you.

 We See You – A Powerful Poetry Lesson For Middle School Students

 This video is from a middle school I was at a few weeks ago.
 This is the slam poetry lesson I used on Day #2.
 I asked students to write about someone in their class or school that is going through a hard time, and what they would want to say to them.
 We talked briefly at the beginning of the lesson about ways we can write descriptively, and certain elements they could use to make their writing, ‘paint a picture’ in the mind of their audience.
 We also talked about how going through a hard time in life can often be isolating and lonely.
 That’s why we decided on the theme, ‘we see you.’